MobiSurvStd/MobiSurvStd/docs/src/surveys.md

 Notes:

-- The survey detailed zones ("zones fines") usually correspond to IRIS zones.
+- The survey detailed zones correspond to the "zones fines" ("ZF"), which are usually the size of IRIS zones or smaller.
-- Some surveys include special locations ("GT"), representing e.g., train stations or hospitals.
+- For most surveys, there are special locations corresponding to "Générateurs de trafic" ("GT"), which represent e.g., train stations or hospitals.
 - Draw zones correspond to the survey's "zones de tirage".
 - For each trips, the non-walking legs are recorded.
 MobiSurvStd reconstruct the walking legs using the access / egress walking time variables.
 This means that the leg travel time is known only for